VellankiMahesh7779/my-new-project/README.md

 Jenkins Build Testing Repository

-This repository is created solely for testing Jenkins builds.
+This repository is created purely for testing Jenkins builds.
 It is used to verify whether any changes in the code introduce internal errors or build failures.

 Purpose: